MSPCA-Angell Headquarters

 These bills would prohibit the sale of new fur products in Massachusetts.

 The future is fur-free.
 Growing consumer concern for animal welfare is leading fashion brands, cities, states, and countries to move away from animal fur once and for all.
 In 2019, California became the first state to phase out the sale of new fur products, after four of its cities (Los Angeles, San Francisco, Berkeley, and West Hollywood) passed ordinances outlawing fur sales.
 Internationally, since 2000, twenty European countries have either banned or restricted fur farming, including the United Kingdom, Norway, Belgium, the Netherlands, and Austria.
 Also, India has phased out fur skin imports and São Paulo, Brazil has banned fur imports and sales.
 Most recently, in June 2021, Estonia passed a ban on fur farming and Israel banned the sale of fur in the fashion industry.
 In retail, Massachusetts-based TJX, as well as numerous top brands and retailers—including Nordstrom, Macy’s, Bloomingdale’s, Canada Goose, Chanel, Coach, Neiman Marcus, Burberry, Versace, Donna Karan, Gucci, Michael Kors, and Armani—have announced fur-free policies.
 In Massachusetts, Wellesley banned new fur sales in 2020, becoming the first municipality outside of California to do so.
-Since then, Weston, Brookline, Plymouth, Cambridge, and Lexington have followed suit.
+Since then, Weston, Brookline, Plymouth, Cambridge, Arlington, Attleboro, and Lexington have followed suit.
 Cambridge also passed a resolution supporting these bills in January 2022.
-Bans are under consideration in other Commonwealth localities.

 Read about Nirval Patel’s experience passing the fur sales ban in Lexington on our Animal Advocate Spotlight page.